pikvm/pikvm/docs/first_steps.md

 1. Optional: [setting up Wi-Fi](on_boot_config.md) before booting.<br>
     *There is nothing more reliable than wired Ethernet, so it's better to use a cable.*

-2. Power up the device.
+2. **Power up the device.**

-3. Do not turn off the device until it's fully booted for the first time.<br>
+3. **Do not turn off the device until it's fully booted for the first time.**<br>
-    *After turning on the power, PiKVM OS will generate unique SSH keys and certificates and perform all necessary operations on the memory card.*
+    *After turning on the power, PiKVM OS will generate unique SSH keys and certificates and perform all necessary operations on the memory card.
+It takes a few minutes.*

 -----